imanazmi/squidge/_posts/2024-04-17-dataexploration-sql.md

 ```

-2) Select which data that we are going to use
+2) Select which data that we are going to use such as location, date, total cases, new cases, total deaths, and population.
 ```sql
 select Location, date, total_cases, new_cases, total_deaths, population
 from PortfolioProject..CovidDeaths
 order by 1,2
 ```

-a) Looking at Total Cases versus Total Deaths.
-This shows the likelihood of people dying if they contract covid in their country
+3) Looking at Total Cases versus Total Deaths.
+This shows the likelihood of people dying if they contract covid in their country.
 ```sql
 Select Location, date, total_cases, total_deaths, (total_deaths/total_cases)*100 as DeathPercentage
 From PortfolioProject..CovidDeaths